 So, how do you fix that?
 Glad you asked…

-How to Build a Consistently Accurate Project Estimation Process
+Techniques to Build a Consistently Accurate Project Estimate

 The objective of the project estimation process is to close the gap between our assumptions and reality.
 In other words, during every new project, we make a set of critical assumptions that are responsible for our business’s health.
 Assumptions about how much time, money or effort it will take to deliver the promised outcome to a client.
 It’s in our best interest to make sure our estimates produce assumptions that map as closely to reality as possible.